 If I choose streaming platforms for my projects to be shown to the world, what filmmaking cameras are acceptable to these streaming platforms?

-That’s where I found a comprehensive list of Netflix approved film cameras through my research and here is the list of cameras you will need to shoot on.
+That’s where I found a comprehensive Netflix approved camera list through my research and here are the Netflix cameras you will need to shoot on.

 Netflix Approved Film Cameras –The ARRI Alexa LF is probably the most popular filmmaking camera in the film industry and used by the most respected cinematographers today.